soundpress/RulesOfNYC/docs/c06/index.rst

       (i) An Environmental Assessment form and State Environmental Quality Review Act determination, if applicable; and

       (ii) A SPDES permit, if applicable.

+   (3) All approvals for new subsurface sewage treatment systems are conditioned on the applicant's submission of as-built drawings, prepared by a design professional, once construction is complete.

+   (4) An application for review and approval of an alteration or modification of a subsurface sewage treatment system, or of the resumption of use of a subsurface sewage treatment following discontinuation, that cannot satisfy the requirements applicable to new subsurface sewage treatment system must include all of the information in paragraph (1) of subdivision (d) of this section, except that the Department may, at its option, waive the requirement to submit a soil investigation report.
+For an intermediate sized sewage treatment system, the application must include the information in paragraph (2) of subdivision (d) of this section.
+An application must also contain:

+      (i) Plans or other design information, consisting of:

+         (a)If available, design plans for the subsurface sewage treatment plans, indicating all known regulatory approvals for such plans;

+         (b)If design plans are not available, a description of the components of the system prepared by a licensed professional engineer;

+      (ii) A proposal for enhancements to the system to meet the standards in 15 RCNY § 18-38 applicable to a new subsurface sewage treatment system to the extent possible, including the information required under 15 RCNY § 18-38(c); and

+      (iii) Any additional information demonstrating any or all of the following:

+         (a)A reduction in the potential for contamination to or degradation of the water supply from the subsurface sewage treatment system,

+         (b)A reduction in flow to the subsurface sewage treatment system, or

+         (c)Mitigation measures to avoid contamination to, or degradation of, the water supply.

+(e) Construction Requirements.

+   (1) The applicant must notify the Department at least two business days before the start of construction of a subsurface sewage treatment system.
+The locations of the absorption field corners, septic tanks, pump or dosing chambers, and other treatment components must be staked out before the start of construction, so that the Department can, at its option, verify compliance with separation distance to wells, watercourses, and property lines.
+The ends of absorption trenches and the corners of absorption beds must be staked out before the start of construction.
+Stakes must be marked with applicable line and grade information and may not be disturbed during construction.

+   (2) If construction of a subsurface sewage treatment system ceases for more than seven days, the applicant must make best efforts to notify the Department at least two business days before restarting construction.

+   (3) The applicant must notify the Department at least one day before burying any component of a subsurface sewage treatment system.

+   (4) All notifications to the Department pursuant to this subsection (d) must be made via the email address and/or telephone number listed on the approval.